Then he said . . . “Stretch out your hand.” So he stretched it out and it was completely restored, just as sound as the other. (Matt. 12:13)

 Hope can easily be lost in our problem-plagued world.
 We may begin the day with very little anticipation that anything good will come our way.
 We stumble into our day with lame legs, withered hands, and dried-up souls.

-In the time of Jesus, Sabbath days were for going to the temple or sitting in the synagogue and not much else.
-A man left home on the Sabbath knowing the Jewish law would allow him to walk about as far as the synagogue and no farther.
-He was limited in what he could carry on the Sabbath, but even if he wanted to carry more, his bum hand wouldn’t let him.
-This would be just another day of being trapped in a body that didn’t work well.
-Nothing good would happen.
-Then he heard Jesus tell him to stick out his shriveled hand, the one he kept hidden under a fold in his garment.
+In the time of Jesus, Sabbath days were for going to the temple or sitting in the synagogue.
+This man left home knowing Jewish law allowed him to walk to the synagogue and no farther.
+Sabbath laws limited what he could carry, but his bum hand wouldn’t let him carry more.
+It started out as another day of being trapped in a body that didn’t work well.
+Then he heard Jesus tell him to stick out his shriveled hand, the one hidden under a fold in his garment.
 He was ashamed to let anyone see it, but he did what Jesus said.
-When he looked at his outstretch hand, he saw that it was completely normal.
+When he looked at his outstretched hand, he saw that it was completely normal.
 He had been healed on a day when nothing special or spectacular was supposed to happen.